ErickSonico/ericksonico/README.md

 -->

 My name is Erick Iram García Velasco.
-🎓 I´m studying Computer Science at Facultad de Ciencias, UNAM.
+- 🎓 I´m studying Computer Science at Facultad de Ciencias, UNAM.
-💾 I like learning about Java and Pyhton, but I want to learn haskell as well.
+- 💾 I like learning about Java and Pyhton, but I want to learn haskell as well.
+- 🔭 How to rech me:
+- - Erick Sónico on Xbox